jordw22/modflow_epa/terms and definitions.md

 ## A
 -----------------------------------------------

-- **Anisotropy**: A medium whose physical properties vary in different directions.
+- **Anisotropy**: A medium whose physical properties vary in different directions (Gary).
 	- [non-uniform](https://github.com/jordw22/modflow_epa/blob/master/terms%20and%20definitions.md#n)
-- **Aquifer**: A body of rock that contains sufficient saturated permeable material to conduct ground water and to yield economically significant quantities of ground water to wells and springs.
+- **Aquifer**: A body of rock that contains sufficient saturated permeable material to conduct ground water and to yield economically significant quantities of ground water to wells and springs (Gary).
 	- [confined](https://github.com/jordw22/modflow_epa/blob/master/terms%20and%20definitions.md#c),
 	  [semi-confined](https://github.com/jordw22/modflow_epa/blob/master/terms%20and%20definitions.md#s),
 	  [unconfined](https://github.com/jordw22/modflow_epa/blob/master/terms%20and%20definitions.md#u)
 - **Aquifer discharge**: This is when water leaves an aquifer; this water usually finds its way into river systems naturally (Price).
 - **Aquitard**: A _confining_ bed that retards but does not prevent the flow of water to or from an adjacent aquifer; a _leaky confining_ bed.
-It dones not readily yield water to wells or springs, but may serve as a storage unit for ground water.
+It dones not readily yield water to wells or springs, but may serve as a storage unit for ground water (Gary).

 ## B
 -----------------------------------------------

 - **Barrier** (_See also_ Groundwater): A natural or artificial obstacle, such as a dike or fault gouge, to the lateral movement of ground water, not in the sense of a confining bed.
-It is characterized by a marked difference in the level of the ground water on opposite sides.
+It is characterized by a marked difference in the level of the ground water on opposite sides (Gary).
 - **Base model**:
 	- [parameters](https://github.com/jordw22/modflow_epa/blob/master/terms%20and%20definitions.md#p)
 - **Baseflow**: Water which sustains the river throughout dry weather; can be provided by groundwater discharge from an aquifer, from surface-water storage, or from the melting of glacier ice or snow (Price).
-- **Bed** (_See also_ Stream): The ground upon which any body of water rests, or the land covered by the waters of a stream, lake, or ocean.
+- **Bed** (_See also_ Stream): The ground upon which any body of water rests, or the land covered by the waters of a stream, lake, or ocean (Gary).
 - **Best fit model**:
-- **Boundary conditions**: Something that serves to indicate or fix the limit of extent of anything.
+- **Boundary conditions**: Something that serves to indicate or fix the limit of extent of anything (Gary).
 	- [constant head](https://github.com/jordw22/modflow_epa/blob/master/terms%20and%20definitions.md#c),
 	  [general head boundary (GHB)](https://github.com/jordw22/modflow_epa/blob/master/terms%20and%20definitions.md#g),
 	  [head-dependent boundary (HDB)](https://github.com/jordw22/modflow_epa/blob/master/terms%20and%20definitions.md#h),